 Easy Teriyaki Salmon Bowls

-As seen in Quick and Satisfying Dinner Solutions for Busy Weeknights.
+Featured in: Quick and Satisfying Dinner Solutions for Busy Weeknights

 Bring the taste of a restaurant into your kitchen with this simple yet tasty salmon bowl recipe!
 Juicy salmon gets a sticky homemade teriyaki glaze, served on tender rice and topped with vibrant ingredients like mango, avocado, crisp cucumber, and edamame.
 The optional sriracha mayo and teriyaki glaze give this dish extra punch.
 Best of all, it’s ready in just over 30 minutes with an air fryer, oven, or grill.